Cisco-Kosha/serviceNow-connector/README.md

 * Retrieve a single record from a table
 * Modify a record from a table

-## Example Usage

-< tbd >

 ## Authentication

-To authenticate when provisioning the Kosha ServiceNow connector, you need your ServiceNow username, password, and instance name.
+To authenticate when provisioning the Kosha ServiceNow connector, you need your:

+* ServiceNow username
+* ServiceNow password
+* ServiceNow instance name